 You can also use VSCode with Dev Containers extension to quickly get up and running with a working development and debugging environment.

-Open in Container
+Open this folder in VSCode

-and run it> [!NOTE] > Provided launch configuration has hot reload for typescript frontend.
+> Provided launch configuration has hot reload for typescript frontend.